Chase-William/chase-william/README.md

 ### Hello, I'm Chase 👋
-I'm a 4rd year Web and Mobile Computing undergraduate at <a href="https://www.rit.edu/">Rochester Institute of Technology</a>.
+I'm a 4th year Web and Mobile Computing undergraduate at <a href="https://www.rit.edu/">Rochester Institute of Technology</a>.

 - 🌱 Currently learning & building an [electron](https://www.electronjs.org/) app with [React](https://reactjs.org/) which includes my very own [native node addon](https://nodejs.org/api/addons.html) using [nan](https://github.com/nodejs/nan)
 - 🧪 Favorite technologies: [.NET](https://dotnet.microsoft.com/), [GoLang](https://golang.org/), [SkiaSharp](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/graphics/skiasharp/), [Unity](https://unity.com/),  [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet)
 - 🔭 Currently employed as a DevOps Engineer working with [HoloLens 2](https://www.microsoft.com/en-us/hololens/buy) Tech under the [CCL](https://www.rit.edu/ntid/nccl) and also as the Lead Tutor of the <a href="https://www.rit.edu/ntid/ics">ICS Department</a>.

-## Noteable Projects:
+## Notable Projects:

 ### Tribe Logger
 Tribe Logger aims to provide members with updates about tribe log information when in-game events occur.
 This is where native-node addons come in, as I am using my own to get bitmaps from a window on command using it's [Device Context](https://docs.microsoft.com/en-us/windows/win32/gdi/device-contexts) as a source.
 This is then either piped all the way up to the `TypeScript` / `JavaScript` to displayed in a canvas, or given to [tesseract](https://github.com/tesseract-ocr/tesseract) *(building from source using [vcpkg](https://github.com/microsoft/vcpkg))* inside the native `C++` addon; then the text found is routed up the caller.